 Unique: Trying to list the best restaurants in New York is like trying to find a needle in a haystack.
 However, these are some of my favorite unique restaurants in NYC.

-Cocktails: Chocolate Cherry Martini (Carmine’s).
+Cherry (the cherry part was taken off the menu after the pandemic due to supply issues) Martini (Carmine’s).
 Also, most rooftop bars will have a special Valentine’s drink.

 TIP: Occasionally (doesn’t seem to be every year), some pizzerias do heart-shaped pizzas for Valentine’s.
 I have yet to find one but wanted to throw it out there.